Science Bar: “Can Neuroscience Help Education?”

 - What is the actual contribution of neuroscience to education?

-- Does cognitive science provide teachers with the tools they need to adapt their teaching practices so that every student can take control of their learning and achieve success?
+- Do the cognitive sciences provide teachers with insights to help them adapt their teaching practices so that every student can take control of their own learning and success?

 - How can we reconcile insights from neuroscience with the diversity of learning styles?

-To discuss this topic, this Science Bar brings together three speakers:
+To discuss this topic, this Science Bar will feature three speakers:

-- Gina Devau, Ph.D. in Neuroscience, Associate Professor at the Faculty of Sciences, University of Montpellier.
-President of La Comédie des neurones.
+- Gina Devau, Ph.D. in Neuroscience, Associate Professor in the Faculty of Sciences at the University of Montpellier.
+President of the Comédie des neurones.

-- Bénédicte Gendron, Ph.D. in Psychology and Neuropsychology, Professor of Education at Paul Valéry University.
+- Bénédicte Gendron, Ph.D. in Psychology and Neuropsychology, University Professor of Education Sciences at Paul Valéry University.

 - Nicolas Saby, Ph.D. in Mathematics, Associate Professor in the Faculty of Sciences at the University of Montpellier, and Director of the Department of Science Education and Educational Research.